whackengine/whack/Repositories/mxmlc/todo/tree/directives.md

       * [ ] Try resolving type annotation if any; if resolved
         * [ ] Update the binding slot's static type
 * [ ] Epsilon
-  * [ ] Check if a property of the same name is defined in an inheritance parent.
-(Since destructuring is not allowed in fixtures, this only considers simple identifier patterns.)
-    * [ ] Report a *redefining* error if a base property is found.
   * [ ] Handle the `[Bindable]` meta-data for simple identifier patterns
   * [ ] Handle the `[Embed]` meta-data for simple identifier patterns
 * [ ] Omega